algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/gwrap.md

   - h = number of points on the hull
 - **Worst case**: O(n²) (if most points are on the hull)
 - **Best case**: O(n log n) for small h

+## Akl-Toussaint heuristic

+XXX Describe this; currently enabled for 10 or more points